mikamautnerrohde/researchproject/rp-project-manual.md

 36|1008|24 weeks
 42|1176|28 weeks

-Once the proposal has been approved, it will not be possible to change the EC rewarded t
+Once the proposal has been approved, it will not be possible to change the EC rewarded to the student upon succesful completion of the project.
 #### Contact person for student questions.
 The supervisor is the go-to person for the student, for any question related to performing the research project.
 During the research project, the supervisor should be available to discuss problems within a reasonable timeframe.
 When absent due to illness or leave, the supervisor should ensure that there is somebody else available for pressing questions of the student.
 ####  Helps with learning techniques, understanding relevant concepts.